mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

 We use anomalyscore (difference ratio) for comparison with our already preset threshold.
 When it exceeds, probable anomalies are found.

-To run this project, use the following class/methods given in [Program.cs]
+To run this project, use the following class/methods given in [Program.cs](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/Program.cs).

 ```csharp
  HTMAnomalyTesting tester = new HTMAnomalyTesting();